GS1Ned/studio/Users/frisowempe/MyNewISAProject/docs/blueprint.md

             *   Uses the live KG query tool to fetch definitions or related entities for terms in the question.
             *   Uses this augmented information to refine the query sent to the live Vector Search tool.
             *   Synthesizes an answer using context from both sources.
-*   **Implement "Interactive Identifier Validator" with Basic Symbolic Rules:**
+*   **Enhance "Interactive Identifier Validator" with Basic Symbolic Rules & KG v1:**
-    *   Enhance the `/validation/identifier` feature.
+    *   Further refine the `/validation/identifier` feature.
     *   Develop a small, targeted symbolic rule set (e.g., Python logic within a Genkit tool or Server Action) for validating the structure and check digits of key GS1 identifiers (GTIN-13, SSCC-18).
-    *   This rule set can reference definitions or constraints from KG v1.
+    *   This rule set should reference definitions or constraints from KG v1 for enhanced accuracy and maintainability.
 *   **MLOps v1 - RAG Index Automation:**
     *   Create a Vertex AI Pipeline to automate the re-embedding and re-indexing of documents in Vertex AI Vector Search when source documents in Cloud Storage are updated.
-*   **Documentation:** Thoroughly document ETLVRE v1, KG v1 schema, and new Genkit tools.
+*   **Documentation:** Thoroughly document ETLVRE v1, KG v1 schema, and new Genkit tools for live data interaction.

 #### 2. Phase 2B: Early NeSy & Deeper KG-RAG (6-18 Months)